-Die-hard and long-term fans of the King of fruits should already be well acquainted with the different types of durians and the different price variations.
+Durian Price Singapore Die-hard and long-term fans of the King of Fruits should already be well acquainted with the different types of durians and price variations.
 However, if you’re new to liking durians and want to be more knowledgeable when buying durians (it is your time to shine as a durian connoisseur), here is a simple guide explaining the differences between the durians and prices in Singapore.

 Table of Contents

 It is important to note that different types of durians have different prices depending on the quality and origin.
 For example, Pahang Mao Shan Wang is usually able to fetch a higher price than those exported from JB.
-Similarly, a Musang King Durian is usually more expensive than a regular D13 durian.
+Similarly, a Musang King Durian is generally more expensive than a regular D13 Durian.

 These prices are subjected to fluctuations and if the fruit is harvested in season.
 However, the differences are usually not too much.